-The Oyu Tolgoi Project is located in the South Gobi region of Mongolia, approximately 550 km south of the capital city, Ulaanbaatar.
-The most prominent nearby community is Dalanzadgad, with a population of approximately 15,000, which is located approximately 220 km northwest of the Oyu Tolgoi property.
+The Oyu Tolgoi Project is located in the South Gobi region of Mongolia, approximately 550km south of the capital city, Ulaanbaatar.
+The most prominent nearby community is Dalanzadgad, with a population of approximately 15,000, which is located approximately 220km northwest of the Oyu Tolgoi Project.
 Facilities at Dalanzadgad include a regional hospital, tertiary technical colleges, domestic airport and a 6 megawatt capacity coal-fired power station.
-The closest community to the property is Khanbogd, the centre of the Khanbogd Soum.
-Khanbogd has a population of approximately 2,500 and is located 35 km to the east of the property.
+The closest community to the Oyu Tolgoi Project is Khanbogd, the centre of the Khanbogd Soum.
+Khanbogd has a population of approximately 2,500 and is located 35km to the east of the project.

-Road access to the property follows a well-defined track directly south from Ulaanbaatar requiring approximately 12 hours travel time in a four-wheel drive vehicle.
-OT LLC has also developed a 2,000 m dirt airstrip within the Oyu Tolgoi property that allows the property to be serviced by a 50 passenger, turbo prop aircraft.
-Mongolian rail service and a large electric power line lie 350 km east of the property at the main rail line between Ulaanbaatar and China.
-The China-Mongolia border is located approximately 80 km south of Oyu Tolgoi.
-The Chinese government has upgraded a highway to the Mongolian border, which now provides a direct link between the border south of Oyu Tolgoi property to the trans-China railway system.
+Road access to the Oyu Tolgoi Project follows a well-defined track directly south from Ulaanbaatar requiring approximately 12 hours travel time in a four-wheel drive vehicle.
+OT LLC has also developed a 2,000m dirt airstrip within the Oyu Tolgoi property that allows the property to be serviced by a 50 passenger, turbo prop aircraft.
+Mongolian rail service and a large electric power line lie 350km east of the property at the main rail line between Ulaanbaatar and China.
+The China-Mongolia border is located approximately 80 km south of the

+Oyu Tolgoi Project.
+The Chinese Government has upgraded a highway to the Mongolian border, which now provides a direct link between the border south of the Oyu Tolgoi Project to the trans-China railway system.

-The south Gobi region has a continental, semi-desert climate with cool springs and autumns, hot summers, and cold winters.
+The South Gobi region has a continental, semi-desert climate with cool springs and autumns, hot summers, and cold winters.
 The average annual precipitation is approximately 80 millimetres, 90% of which falls in the form of rain with the remainder as snow.
 Temperatures range from an extreme maximum of about 36° Celsius to an extreme minimum of about -31° Celsius.
 The area occasionally receives very high winds accompanied by sand storms that often severely reduce visibility for several hours at a time.
 OT LLC conducts exploration activities year-round and believes that mining operations can also be run on a year-round basis.

-The property ranges in elevation from 1,140 m to 1,215 m above sea level.
+The property ranges in elevation from 1,140m to 1,215m above sea level.
 The region is covered by sparse semi-desert vegetation and is used by nomadic herders who tend camels, goats and sheep.
 The topography largely consists of gravel-covered plains, with low hills along the northern and western borders.
 Scattered, small rock outcrops and colluvial talus are widespread within the northern, western and southern parts of the property.
-OT LLC believes that this topography will be amenable to the construction of the necessary infrastructure for mining operations, including tailings storage sites, heap leach pads, waste disposal, and processing plant sites.
+The topography is amenable to the construction of the necessary infrastructure for mining operations, including tailings storage sites, heap leach pads, waste disposal, and processing plant sites.
 Seismicity studies related to the property have been conducted and OT LLC has determined that the seismicity of the project area is generally low.

 The Mongolian Minerals Law and Mongolian Land Law govern OT LLC's surface rights on the Oyu Tolgoi Project.
 Water rights are governed by the Mongolian Water Law and the Mongolian Minerals Law.
 These laws permit licence holders to use the land and water in connection with exploration and mining operations, subject to the discretionary authority of Mongolian national, provincial and regional governmental authorities.
-IVN expects that it will have to negotiate with all three levels of government to ensure access to appropriate land and water rights prior to the commencement of any mining operations.

 Power sources are currently sufficient for exploration activities.
-The nearest power line is 350 km away, so OT LLC operates a number of diesel generators for camp electrical needs.
-A small power station consisting of six one MW diesel generators has been installed to provide power for sinking a shaft on the property.
-Additional power sources will need to be developed prior to the commencement of mine development and mining operations.
-OT LLC is exploring the possibility of utilizing currently undeveloped coal deposits as a source of power supply.
+The nearest power line is 350km away, so OT LLC operates a number of diesel generators for camp electrical needs.
+A small power station consisting of six one megawatt diesel generators has been installed to provide power for sinking a shaft on the property.
+Additional power sources will need to be developed for mine development and mining operations.